 An example

-If you travel out to your boat on May 1 you can use it for up to 90 days – until July 30.
-You must then leave ALL the countries in the Schengen zone and you can’t return until 180 days from May 1 i.e.: October 28.
-This effectively rules out extended cruising within Schengen.
+If you travel out to your boat in France on 1st May you can use it for up to 90 days – until 29th July.
+You must then leave any country within the Schengen area and you can’t return until 180 days from 1st May i.e. until 28th October at the earliest.
+This effectively rules out a single period of extended cruising of greater than 90 days within Schengen.

-As a result, some members have indicated they will move their boats back to the UK, whilst others will relocate boats out of the Schengen area.
-There are also those who may accept they are restricted to shorter voyages that can be safely completed in less than 90 days.
+As a result, some members have moved their boats back to the UK, whilst others have relocated their boats out of the Schengen area.
+There are those who have accepted that they are restricted to taking shorter voyages that can be safely completed in less than 90 days, with the obvious impact on their annual cruising experience.

 The CA’s campaign

-We and other groups, such as second home owners, professional musicians, academics, etc. have tried to engage with MPs and Ministers on this issue but there has been little will to address the 90/180 problem in the corridors of Westminster.
+Since 2021 we and other groups, such as second home owners, professional musicians, road haulage companies, academics, etc. have tried to engage with MPs and Ministers on this issue.
+To date there has been little will to address the 90/180 problem in the corridors of Westminster, although the Labour Government’s recent focus on resetting the UK’s relationship with the EU, as well as proposals to address youth mobility issues, suggest a possible shift in mood.

 - Our 6,300 members love the culture of the waterside communities where they cruise and also contribute in no small way to them.